Translator: Sorry, no idea on that one.

-- In Dungeons & Dragons, Thieves' Cant is a language spoken by members of the Thief class that is limited to discussion of thievery-related activities (burglary, fencing loot, confidence games etc.).
+- Thieves' Cant is a language spoken by members of the Thief class that is limited to discussion of thievery-related activities (burglary, fencing loot, confidence games, etc.).
 It can be used by someone to identify themselves as a thief to other thieves.

-- The Planescape setting used actual words from Victorian-era cant as part of planewalker slang.
+- The Planescape setting uses actual words from Victorian-era cant as part of planewalker slang.
 Unfortunately, they didn't always do a good job of checking their meaning.

 - In Elizabethan times, Thieves' Cant (the real one) was heavily featured in what was called "rogue literature," especially theater aimed at the lower classes.
 The Beggars' Bush, a play by Francis Beaumont, John Fletcher, and Philip Massinger, is almost entirely in Cant.